Kotlin/KEEP/proposals/KEEP-xxxx-lateinit-val.md

 ```

 `lateinit val` differs from related declarations in the following ways:
-* They can be late initialized in any scope, unlike `val` class properties which restrict deferred initialization to `init` blocks.
+* It can be late initialized in any scope, unlike `val` class properties which restrict deferred initialization to `init` blocks.
-* They support **smartcasts**, unlike properties explicitly delegated to `AssignOnce`: since the value is stable after initialization, the compiler treats them similarly to `val` properties.
+* It supports **smartcasts**, unlike properties explicitly delegated to `AssignOnce`: since the value is stable after initialization, the compiler treats it similarly to `val` properties.
-* They have no restrictions on the property type: nullable and primitive types are allowed, in contrast with `lateinit var`.
+* It has no restrictions on the property type: nullable and primitive types are allowed, in contrast with `lateinit var`.

 Together with existing declarations,
 `lateinit val` contributes to a consistent property model